eller kjøp de skickelige platene fra mons.no shop

 Written in english because that's fun.
 Today, at least.

 Recorded, mixed, arranged and produced 2004-2008 in Larsville, Stugudal by Lars Lien, Bent Sæther and Øyvind Ryan.
 Additional recordings in Brygga Studio (TRH) by Pål Brekkås, and in Seidwise Studios (TRH) by Burt Rocket.
-Mastered in the summer of 2009 by Morten Stendahl in Redroom Studio (TRH).
+Mastered 2009 by Morten Stendahl in Redroom Studio (TRH).

 Cover by Knut Løvås